zznate/java-client/index.md

 ## Overview

+So far we have tested Scassandra with the following drivers:

+* Datastax Java Driver 1
+* Datastax Java Driver 2

+The next Driver we intent to test with is:

+* Astyanax

+***Why does the driver matter?***  Because Scassandra is pretending to be Cassandra and the driver what we need to fool!
+Each driver does different queries on start up and expects slightly different responses.
+Fortunately the Datstax Java Drivers don't require anything to be in the system keyspace, if there is nothing there it just carries on.
+However the Python Datastax Driver blows up if no rows come back from its query on system.local.

+### Getting started

 The Scassandra Java Client is in Maven central.
-You can add it as a depdency:
+You can add it as a dependency:

 ### Gradle: